Pinlong-Zhao/Data-Poisoning/README.md

+# Data Poisoning in Deep Learning: A Survey ☠️

 <strong>🚧 Continuously updated!</strong>
 This repository will be continuously updated with the latest research in data poisoning in deep learning.
-📅 Last updated: March 27, 2025
+📅 Last updated: March 28, 2025

-# Data Poisoning in Deep Learning: A Survey ☠️

 > Data Poisoning in Deep Learning: A Survey
 >